 Java is suitable for a variety of software applications – from complex payment solutions to simple mobile apps.
 With a growing number of businesses going online, popularity of Java is increasing due to such features as portability, easy-to-implement programming code, and advantages provided by the Java Virtual Machine (JVM).

 Java Platform, Enterprise Edition (Java EE), powers a good number of websites that are among the Top 1 Million and Top 100,000 sites on the list of BuiltWith.
-Most of these sites fall into the business and shopping categories that are among the fastest growing sectors of the online economy.
+Most of these sites fall into the business and shopping categories that are among the fastest growing sectors of the online economy and require Java development.

 No surprise then, that the demand for Java developers is high and both small and large companies experience difficulties finding reliable Java professionals.
 You can easily find a good Java developer or two, but building an entire Java team may be hardly possible.
 You will be building a team in the course of months and years, but then retaining experts on board is another hard task to achieve.
 Furthermore, a good Java development team consists of experts with different skills in software architecture, project management and the like, and each of these skills is in high demand too.
 That’s why, if you are to get the final product on time and up to the requirements, you often need to outsource your Java project, in part or in whole.